-The significance of the attributable risk is that it gives an idea about the expected gain in health and life or the expected reduction in incidence rate if the risk factor is eliminated.
+The significance of the attributable risk is that it gives an idea about the expected gain in health and life or the expected reduction in incidence rate Attributable risk involves determining if the risk factor is eliminated. the extent to which a risk factor contributes to the development of a disease.
+It aims to understand the connection between the factor and the